Machine Tool Technology, Associate in Applied Science

 Demonstrate knowledge of the processes and operations of conventional/manual machines; Computer Numerically Controlled (CNC) and Electrical Discharge Machining (EDM) tools and equipment.

-Demonstrate competency in programing and operating Computer Aided Manufacturing (CAM) systems, machines and tool.
+Demonstrate competency in programming and operating Computer Aided Manufacturing (CAM) systems, machines and tool.

 Communicate advanced technological concepts and practices in oral, written, and graphical formats.